rohanjariwala03/drop_down_search_field/README.md

   ),
 )
 ```
-Here, we assign to the `controller` property of the `textFieldConfiguration`
+In the `textFieldConfiguration`, we assign the `_dropDownSearchController` to
-a `TextEditingController` that we call `_dropDownSearchController`.
-We use this controller in the `onSuggestionSelected` callback to set the
+the `controller` property.
+This controller is a `TextEditingController`.
+When a suggestion is selected, we utilize the `onSuggestionSelected` callback
-value of the `TextField` to the selected suggestion.
+to update the value of the `TextField` with the selected suggestion.

-The `validator` callback can be used like any `FormField.validator`
+The `validator` callback serves a similar purpose as any `FormField.validator` function.
-function.
-In our example, it checks whether a value has been entered,
+In our specific example, it verifies whether a value has been entered and displays
-and displays an error message if not.
-The `onSaved` callback is used to
+an error message if it hasn't.
+The `onSaved` callback is employed to store the field's
-save the value of the field to the `_selectedFruit` member variable.
+value in the `_selectedFruit` member variable.

-The `transitionBuilder` allows us to customize the animation of the
+With the `transitionBuilder`, we have the flexibility to customize the animation
-suggestion box.
-In this example, we are returning the suggestionsBox
+of the suggestion box.
+In the given illustration, we immediately return the
-immediately, meaning that we don't want any animation.
+suggestionsBox without any animation.

 ### Alternative Layout Architecture:

 By default, DropDownSearchField uses a `ListView` to render the items created by `itemBuilder`.
 If you specify a `layoutArchitecture` component, it will use this component instead.
+For example,
-For example, here's how we render the items in a grid using the standard `GridView`:
+here's how we render the items in a grid using the standard `GridView`:

 ```dart
 DropDownSearchField(